olialb/mqttDisplayClient/readme.md

 ```
 The keyword *REBOOT* is later used to call the command over mqtt with command topic *system/set*.
 The *keywords* are **not** case sensitive in mqtt commands.

+### Section **[haDiscover]**
+This section configures the home assistant auto dicovery topics
+* *deviceName=* name of this display device in the discovery topics
+* *base=* root name of all discovery topics.
+Keep this to *homeasstant*.
+This is default configuration of home assistant

 ## Exposed MQTT topics and usage

 The MQTT client is exposing the following topics:

 ### brigtness (numeric)
-The current brightness of the display is exposed with the topic brightness `kioskdisplay/DEVICE_NETWORK_NAME/brightness`.
+The current brightness of the display is exposed with the topic brightness `kiosk/01/display/brightness`.
 The value is a percentage value from 0 to 100.
-A new brigtness value can be set over the command topic `display/DEVICE_NETWORK_NAME/brightness/set`
+A new brigtness value can be set over the command topic `kiosk/01/display/brightness/set`

 ### backlight (switch)
-The expose the status if the backlight is swithed on or off: `kioskdisplay/DEVICE_NETWORK_NAME/backlight`.
-The backlight can be switched on/off over the command topic `display/DEVICE_NETWORK_NAME/brightness/set`.
+The expose the status if the backlight is swithed on or off: `kiosk/01/*deviceName*//backlight`.
+The backlight can be switched on/off over the command topic `kiosk/01/display/brightness/set`.
 Payload is `ON` or `OFF`.

 ### system (string)
 The system topic is exposing an json string with some system information.
 It has the following content: